The CSA is Full for the 2018 Season

 What's Included in a CSA Share

-Our CSA serves 200 - 225 shareholders each season.
-CSA members receive 25 weeks of vegetables and herbs from late May through mid November.
+Our CSA serves approximately 200 shareholders each season.
+Shareholders receive 25 weeks of vegetables and herbs from late May through mid November.
 A CSA share generally includes 8 - 10 items and is sufficient to feed a family of four for a week.
-A week's share will have a market value equal or greater than $30.
-What CSA members receive each week depends on what is in season.
+What CSA shareholders receive each week depends on what is in season.
 An early season share will include plenty of greens, spring onions and garlic, radishes and other cool weather loving veggies.
 At mid season, shares are robust with tomatoes, corn, squash, peppers, eggplant, and many more items.
 At the end of the season, members look forward to cabbage, kohlrabi, broccoli, and cauliflower, to name a few.

-Work Share CSA memberships are available for $650 for the season, after the $100 rebate.
+CSA Work Shares are an option for anyone purchasing a General Vegetable Share.
 Work Share members receive the same harvest share as other members but must complete 12 hours of work exchange.
 In exchange, they will receive a $100 rebate at the end of the season.
 This type of membership is a wonderful way to get to know the farm, see how your food is grown, learn about sustainable organic farming practices, and make friends in your farm community.
 If you would like to participate at the farm in this way, but would like to Volunteer your hours, please let us know!

 Subsidized CSA Shares

-With the help of the generous donations of our CSA members, RFA is able to offer a limited number of subsidized CSA shares.
+With the help of the generous donations of our CSA community, RFA is able to offer a limited number of subsidized CSA shares.
 Charitable organizations who would benefit from the receipt of a CSA share as well as low-income individuals and families are welcome to apply.
 Recipients of a subsidized share will pay only part of the full share price, depending on their need.
-Subsidized shares are only available for General Vegetable Share and Work Share membership types.
+Subsidized shares are only available for General Vegetable Shares.
 Shares must be collected at Cropsey Community Farm on Tuesdays or Saturdays or at the Nyack Farmer's Market on Thursdays.